ZDPLI/TestRepart/README.md

 # Medical Multimodal Assistant Chatbot

-This project provides a skeleton implementation of a web-based medical assistant chatbot powered by the `Lingshu-7B-GGUF` model.
-It includes placeholders for features such as retrieval augmented generation (RAG), web search integration, a long chain-of-thought reasoning system, episodic memory, localization, user management, and an admin panel.
+This project implements a web-based medical assistant chatbot powered by the `Lingshu-7B-GGUF` model.
+It includes retrieval augmented generation utilities, web search integration, a chain-of-thought reasoning system, episodic memory, localization, user management with registration and login, and a small admin panel.

 ## Project Structure

 - `frontend/` – simple web interface files
 - `backend/` – Flask backend serving the chatbot API
-- `rag/`, `websearch/`, `reasoning/`, `episodic_memory/` – placeholders for core assistant features
+- `rag/`, `websearch/`, `reasoning/`, `episodic_memory/` – helper modules for the assistant
 - `localization/` – example locale JSON files
 - `user_system/`, `admin_panel/` – entry points for user management and admin tooling
 - `gpu_support/` – utilities for GPU detection

-Each folder currently provides only minimal code so that future development can easily build upon it.
+All components provide simple yet working functionality so the project can be run end to end.

 ## Running